-Loans for income-generating activities – livestock, planting, trading or production – represent the largest proportion of loans provided by the Aga Khan Agency for Microfinance.
+Loans for income-generating activities – livestock, planting, trading or production – represent the largest proportion of loans provided by the Aga Khan Agency for Microfinance (AKAM).
 Lending activities directed to social sectors, including housing, education and health, help clients to meet their day-to-day needs.
 AKAM also supports small and medium enterprises to create jobs and increase economic activity.
-AKAM works in Afghanistan, Kyrgyz Republic, Pakistan, Tajikistan, Egypt, Syria, Burkina Faso, Côte d’Ivoire, Mali, and Madagascar.
+AKAM works in Afghanistan, the Kyrgyz Republic, Pakistan, Tajikistan, Egypt, Syria, Burkina Faso, Côte d’Ivoire, Mali and Madagascar.

 To provide retail banking services and to help create strong and efficient capital markets in Central and South Asia and East Africa, the Aga Khan Fund for Economic Development has made a number of investments dating back to the 1930s.
-Investments include an interest in Habib Bank Ltd, Pakistan’s largest and oldest bank; the Diamond Trust Bank, which now has a presence in Kenya, Tanzania, Uganda and Burundi; DCB Bank in India, which has over 170 branches serving markets in several states in the country; Jubilee Insurance Group in Africa, which provides life, health and general insurance products in Kenya, Uganda, Tanzania, Burundi and Mozambique; Jubilee Life and Jubilee General in Pakistan, which offer similar products, including health, life and general insurance.
+Investments include an interest in Habib Bank Ltd, Pakistan’s largest and oldest bank; the Diamond Trust Bank, which now has a presence in Kenya, Tanzania, Uganda and Burundi; DCB Bank in India, which has over 170 branches serving markets in several states in the country; Jubilee Insurance Group in Africa, which provides life, health and general insurance products in Kenya, Uganda, Tanzania, Burundi and Mozambique; and Jubilee Life and Jubilee General Insurance in Pakistan, which offer similar products.
 In Pakistan, Jubilee General and Jubilee Life are among the top insurers in the country.>